s991116/HiveGame/README.md

 2. Run HiveSimulator from app folder

 ## ToDo
-- [ ] Create list with all pieces in the game (without coordinates), that can be used to easy ref.
+- [ ] Print multiple lines
+  [ ] Normalize should sort board array, after placement
 - [ ] Fix coordinates for adding second pieces for P1 and P2
 - [ ] Test if piece in second move for P1 can move and add to valid moves
 - [ ] Vertical normalization